Punk subculture: Peru

 In Peru punk traces its roots to the band Los Saicos, a Lima group that played the unique blend of garage and break dance music that would later be labelled punk as early as the 1960s.
 The early activity of Los Saicos has led many to claim that punk originated in Lima instead of the UK, as is typically assumed.
 Though their claim to be the first punk band in the world can be disputed, Los Saicos were undoubtedly the first in Latin America and released their first single in 1965.
 The group played to full houses and made frequent television appearances throughout the 1960s.
 Throughout the 1970s, the band was completely forgotten.
 Years later, a plaque that declares "here the global punk-rock movement was born" was placed at the corner of Miguel Iglesias and Julio C. Tello Streets in Lima.

 By the 1980s the punk scene in Peru was highly active.
 Peruvian punks call themselves subtes and appropriate the subversive implications of the English term "underground" through the Spanish term subterraneo (literally, subterranean).
 In the 1980s and 1990s subtes made almost exclusive use of cassette recording as a means of circulating music without participating in formal intellectual property and musical production industries.
 The current scene relies on digital distribution and assumes similar anti-establishment practices.
-Like many punk subcultures, subtes explicitly oppose the Peruvian state and advocate instead an anarchic resistance that challenges the political and mainstream cultural establishment.